erudit/erudit-ps-documentation/docs/source/tagset/element-issue.rst

-.. _elemento-issue-exemplo-4:
+.. _element-issue-example-4:

-Exemplo 1: suplemento de volume:
+Example of supplement of volume:
 --------------------------------

-Refere-se ao fascículo: volume 54, suplemento (v54s0)
+Refers to the issue: volume 54, supplement

 .. code-block:: xml